bollu/bollu.github.io/README.md

 > A good proof is one that makes us wiser. -- Yuri Manin

->  time is a precious  thread in the fabric of the universe.
-> It deserves its own tool of measurement
->  ~ General John McNamara [the guy who didn't like musicals]

-> Crazy STEM conclusions then result when STEM people take the
-> humanities arguments seriously as arguments and follow them to
-> their logical conclusion instead of just using arguments as
-> soldiers like humanities people do.
-> ~ jiro_T on /r/themotte

-> As a general rule I subscribe to the saying: "When you mix Science with Politics you get Politics."

 # Empathy

 > Oof, I don't really know what to say right now but I'm glad you told me

 - [Brene brown on empathy](https://www.youtube.com/watch?v=1Evwgu369Jw)
 - [It's not about the nail](https://www.youtube.com/watch?v=-4EDhdAHrOg)